 2. What personal data we collect

 - a.
-Contact data, including your name and email address.
+Contact data, including your email address.

 - b.
 Technical data such as your IP address or web browser type.